 Royal George is a former mining village on the St Pauls River.
 At the 2006 census, Royal George had a population of 127.
 The mine and locality were named after one of the HMS Royal George ships from the 19th century.
 The first Royal George Post Office opened on 5 May 1914 and closed in 1920.
 The second office opened in 1955 and closed in 1971.
 Royal George is reached by turning south from the A4 Esk Highway onto C410.
 In the St Pauls River area towards Royal George were the Royal George Tin Mine, the Brookstead Tin Mine and Roy Hill Tin Mine and the Merrywood Coal Mine.
 None of these achieved big outputs, but struggled on for a few years.
 Well known mines in the area included Ben Lomond Tungsten Mine, the Great Republic Mine, the Long Tunnel Mine, the Rex Hill Silver Mine and Stanhope Coal Mine.

-A small village on the road from Campbell Town, near the South Esk River, Llewellyn is often alternatively referred to as Stony Creek, a small tributary of the South Esk.
+A small village on the road from Campbell Town, near the South Esk River, Llewellyn was often alternatively referred to as Stony Creek, a small tributary of the South Esk.
 Stony creek was a named rivulet in the 1800s but does not appear on modern maps.
 It was mentioned in colonial times in reference to the eponymous Tasmanian Aboriginal tribe (the Tyerrernotepanner clan) that still bears this name.
 The town now is a ghost of its former self and remains a mapped locality and railway siding.
 Salisbury Rivulet crosses the track at Llewelyn before flowing into the Esk.
 Salisbury was also the parish name in the area of Conara.
 Stony Creek and Salisbury Creek may well be one and the same.

-Llewellyn first appears in early newspapers as being surveyed as a township and also as a site of a murder.
+Llewellyn first appeared in early newspapers as being surveyed as a township and also as a site of a murder.
 A hotel was opened in 1873 by a publican from Campbell Town and by 1886 a siding was created at Llewellyn, with a trestle bridge over Stony Creek, and mention is made of the inn by the road, which had seen busier times.
 By 1899 the town had hosted horse race meetings, and there were at least two streets, but by 1903 hotel had already closed as business in the area declined and the town had only the school as a public building - the post office being contiguous with a private residence.

 The remains of an old railway trestle bridge across Salisbury Creek can be found just east of Llewellyn station.
 The original 19th-century bridges on the Fingal Line were all timber trestles.
 By the 1950s these bridges were not worth maintaining and a decade-long program of gradual replacement commenced.
 A hazard speed restriction of 10 or 15mph applied to timber trestle bridges.